 Sustainability action process learning resources

 The sustainability action process is a five step process that supports problem solving through active student participation.
-Refer to the primary and secondary learning resources for energy use and efficiency.
 These resources provide a structured and consistent approach to teaching sustainability across the curriculum and support learning outcomes in science, technology, geography, mathematics and English.

 There are three types of energy audits typically used in schools to assess your current situation – analysing energy bills, auditing of appliances and recording daily energy use.
 Download the Guide to conducting a school energy audit – Stages 2 to 5 (DOCX 140KB).